 Researchers publish their research in different publications: scholarly books, doctoral theses, conference proceedings and reports.
 Researchers also publish their research in scholarly articles.
-Keep in mind that the scholarly (scientific) status for different publications varies.
+Keep in mind that the scholarly (scientific) status for different publications vary.
 Publications which have undergone some kind of review by peers have higher status.

 Scholarly books (academic, scientific)

 Researchers may publish in books or in book chapters edited by well-established researchers.
 If you are unsure of the status of a book you can use similar criteria as when you are assessing a scholarly article.
 Please check with the University Library or your teacher/supervisor if you are unsure.

 Doctoral thesis (PhD thesis, dissertation)

 In order to get their doctoral degree the doctoral student has to report his studies in the form of a thesis (PhD thesis).
 The doctoral thesis is publicly defended at a seminar.
 The opponent is a highly qualified academic.
 An examining committee then decides upon the approval or the rejection of the doctoral thesis.

 A licentiate's degree may be taken before the doctoral degree.
 After the licentiate thesis some choose to go on to write a doctoral (PhD) thesis.
 A licentiate thesis is also defended publicly at a seminar with an opponent and afterwards an examining committee approves or rejects the thesis.